AnotherKamila/kamila.is/me/index.md

 - **[an artist](/making)**, because making things is great
 - **a helpful person**, because despite being a little afraid of people, I like <strike>them</strike> you!

-I have become Christian and [here are 5 sentences about that](/christian).

 You might be looking for:
 ------------------------